minh0812/world-clock/README.md

 This is a simple world clock application that allows the user to select a timezone and see the current time in that timezone.
 The user can also add a timezone to their favorites list and see the current time in their favorite timezones on the home screen.
 The user can also remove a timezone from their favorites list and search for a timezone by country or city name.

-Project have been using components clock in project [bedimcode/responsive-clock-ui](https://github.com/bedimcode/responsive-clock-ui).
+Component Clock have been used in project is forked from [bedimcode/responsive-clock-ui](https://github.com/bedimcode/responsive-clock-ui).

 ## Features